SSWConsulting/SSW.Rules.Content/rules/do-you-generate-the-vs-dependency-graph/rule.md

 ### Option 2 - Visual Studio Enterprise

-To generate dependency graph with Visual Studio, first you need to check if you have installed **Code Map** and **Live Dependency Validation** components.
+To generate the dependency graph with Visual Studio, first you need to check if you have installed **Code Map** and **Live Dependency Validation** components.
 Check official [docs](https://learn.microsoft.com/en-us/visualstudio/modeling/install-architecture-tools?view=vs-2022) to learn more about architecture tools in Visual Studio.

 ![**Figure: Your Visual Studio need to have these components installed to be able to use architecture tools**](vs-installer-with-graph-feature.png)